Middlesex County Possession of Prohibited Weapons and Devices Attorneys

 Possession of Destructive Devices

 The law prohibits possession of destructive devices, including any device, instrument, or object designed to explode or produce uncontrolled combustion.
 Destructive devices include: bombs, mines, grenades, rockets, and missiles.
 They also include Molotov cocktails and other devices consisting of a breakable container containing flammable liquid and having a wick or similar device capable of being ignited (see diagram above).
-Possession of a destructive device is a third degree crime, punishable by a sentence to serve between 3 and 5 years in New Jersey State Prison.
+Possession of a destructive device is a third degree crime, punishable by a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.

 Possession of Sawed-Off Shotguns

 The law prohibits possession of a sawed-off shotgun, which applies to any shotgun having a barrel or barrels of less than 18 inches in length measured from the breech to the muzzle, or a rifle having a barrel or barrels of less than 16 inches in length measured from the breech to the muzzle, or any firearm made from a rifle or a shotgun, whether by alteration, or otherwise, if such firearm as modified has an overall length of less than 26 inches.
-Possession of a sawed-off shotgun is a third degree crime, punishable by a sentence to serve between 3 and 5 years in New Jersey State Prison.
+Possession of a sawed-off shotgun is a third degree crime, punishable by a sentence to serve between 3 and 5 years in New Jersey State Prison and a fine of up to $15,000.

 Possession of Silencers

 The law prohibits possession of a silencer, which means any instrument, attachment, weapon or appliance for causing the firing of any gun, revolver, pistol or other firearm to be silent, or intended to lessen or muffle the noise of the firing of any gun, revolver, pistol or other firearm.
-Possession of a silencer is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison.
+Possession of a silencer is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison and a maximum fine of $10,000.

 Possession of Defaced Firearms

 It is unlawful to possess a defaced firearm, which is a firearm that has been altered by means of removing, defacing, covering, or destroying the name of the maker, model designation, manufacturer’s serial number, or any other distinguishing identification mark or number on the firearm.
-Possession of a defaced firearm is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison.
+Possession of a defaced firearm is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison and up to $10,000 fine.
+In addition, defaced firearm possession is among the crimes governed by The Graves Act, which mandates minimum prison term during which the offender is not eligible for parole.
+Since possession of a defaced firearm is a fourth degree offense, the Graves Act requires defendants convicted to serve a minimum term of imprisonment of 18 months.
+While a fourth degree crime usually entails a presumption of non-incarceration, defaced firearms offenses under the 2C:39-3 statute do not benefit from this due to the Graves Act mandate.

 Possession of Certain Weapons

 “Certain weapons” refers to a broad classification of weapons, encompassing gravity knives, switchblade knives, daggers, dirks, stilettos, billy’s, blackjacks, metal knuckles, sandclubs, slingshots, cestus or similar leather bands studded with metal filings or razor blades imbedded in wood, and ballistic knives.
-If you possess any of these weapons without an explainable lawful purpose, you may be found guilty of a fourth degree crime, which is punishable by a sentence to serve up to 18 months in New Jersey State Prison.
+If you possess any of these weapons without an explainable lawful purpose, you may be found guilty of a fourth degree crime, which is punishable by a sentence to serve up to 18 months in New Jersey State Prison and fines not to exceed $10,000.

 Possession of Dum-Dum or Body Armor-Penetrating Bullets